nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 Bootstrap support
 =================

-To successfully run the bootstrap procedure, the device must first be registered in the LwM2M bootstrap server.
+To successfully run the bootstrap procedure, you must first register the device in the LwM2M bootstrap server.

 See :ref:`Registering your device to an LwM2M boot strap server <bootstrap_server_reg>` for instructions.

 To build the LwM2M Client with LwM2M bootstrap support, build it with the ``-DOVERLAY_CONFIG=overlay-bootstrap.conf`` option: